-Here, we collaboratively develop an open-source large-scale synthetic baseline grid \cite{git}, providing a realistic representation of the actual ERCOT electric grid, accompanied by the open-source data set along the event timeline.
-This ready-to-use multi-platform synthetic grid model is calibrated based on open-source data sets, including generation by source, load by weather zones, generation unit outage timeline, load shedding record, etc. To the best of our knowledge, it is the first fully open-source approach to model, simulate, benchmark, as well as propose corrective measures against the 2021 Texas power outage.
-The reproduction results transparently replay the timeline of the change of system generation capacity, load demand and load shedding associated with the key events, aiding public researchers in combing the event development process, investigating the event causes, and providing possible technical solutions.
-Additionally, we propose and evaluate multiple technical solutions that can possibly mitigate the electricity scarcity under such extreme weather conditions, including energy system winterization, interconnected HVDC lines, up-scaled demand response program and strategic energy storage facilities.
+Here, we collaboratively develop an open-source large-scale synthetic baseline grid \cite{git}, providing a realistic representation of the actual Texas electric grid, accompanied by the open-source data set along the event timeline.
+This ready-to-use multi-platform synthetic grid model is calibrated based on open-source data sets, including generation by source, load by weather zones, generation unit outage timeline, load shedding record, etc. To the best of our knowledge, it is the first fully open-source approach to model, simulate, benchmark, as well as propose corrective measures against the 2021 Texas power outage. {The blackout event reproduction results obtained from this open-source synthetic model are compared and validated using key parameters obtained from the actual blackout reports, including the change of system generation capacity, load demand and load shedding data.} Additionally, we propose and evaluate multiple technical solutions that can possibly mitigate the electricity scarcity under such extreme weather conditions, including energy system winterization, interconnected HVDC lines, up-scaled demand response program and strategic energy storage facilities.
 Leveraging the synthetic grid, we perform quantitative analysis on the corrective measures in the aspect of reducing the extent of blackout events.
 Our results indicate the strong disparity among the winterization effectiveness for generation units of various source types and geographical regions, the quantitative assessment of certain corrective portfolios, and the interdependence of per-unit performance of corrective measures.